Saturday, November 16, 2024

 Mildred (“Mid,” “Missy”) was the oldest, the most fascinating, and likely the most cerebral of those kids.
 Flouting tradition, she was a composite of Isadora Duncan, Gertrude Stein, and Gloria Steinem, and a mixed blessing to her parents.

-Born Mildred Katherine Summers on the first day of 1912 in Arkansas, probably in Boynton, where her folks were living at the time, Mid (whose nickname may have come from Shakespeare’s “A Midsummer Night’s Dream”) spent most of her childhood in Missouri along the Mississippi, first in Illmo (now part of Scott City), then in Wittenberg, and finally in Cape Girardeau, where in 1924 she was at the Southeast Missouri State Teachers College, probably attending a university-run grade school used to train teachers.
+Born Mildred Katherine Summers on the first day of 1912 in Arkansas, probably in Boynton, where her folks were living at the time, Mid (whose nickname is said by some to have come from Shakespeare’s “A Midsummer Night’s Dream”) spent her childhood in Missouri along the Mississippi, first in Illmo (now part of Scott City), then in Malden, in Wittenberg, and finally in Cape Girardeau, where in 1924 she was residing at Southeast Missouri State Teachers College, probably as a pupil in the university-run grade school used to train teachers.
 Wittenberg had limited educational facilities and no high school at all.
 She eventually became a college student at Southeast Missouri, where she was a member of the 1934 junior class.

 University of Tulsa Yearbook, 1936.